olpa/ailets/docs/technical-thoughts.md

 ## Streaming and orchestration

-We should support streaming: User should get the result incrementally while updates are being generated in some intermediate step.
+We should support streaming, allowing users to receive results incrementally as updates are generated during intermediate processing.

-Therefore: Instead of a traditional build system with a step-by-step workflow, we should implement a sophisticated orchestrator.
+Therefore, instead of a traditional, step-by-step build system, we should implement a sophisticated orchestrator.

 ## Actor interface